Pink-Programmer/AI-Application/README.md

 ---
 In a recent study, Sadorsky (2021) employed the Random Forests method to forecast cleaning energy stock prices.
 The study's results demonstrated a remarkable level of accuracy, with a prediction rate of over 80% for a 10-day forecast and an even more impressive 90% for a 20-day forecast.
 Modifying the dataset can have an impact on the accuracy of the model.
 Multiple widely recognized technical indicators are used as features, such as moving average cross-over divergence (MACD), relative strength indicator (RSI), stochastic oscillator (slow, fast), price rate of change (ROC), and advance-decline line (ADX) (Sadorsky, 2021).
 These features are similar to those created as part of this project work.
 However, they differ in terms of the calculation and the type of display.
 For example, the change in the file price is shown in both datasets.
 However, in this project this is done as a gradient, whereas in the study the percentage change is taken into account.

 In another project, the future performance of the S&P 500 stock was predicted.
 Here, the prediction focused only on the values that were already available in the dataset and used these as the only features.
 The features are similar features that reflect, for example, open, close, high, low, etc. Here, an accuracy of 57% was achieved.
-The large difference in the accuracy values is possibly due to the feature extraction, which was not carried out in this case.
+The large difference in the accuracy values is possibly due to the feature extraction, which was not carried out in this case (VikParuchuri, 2023).

 VII.
 CONCLUSION
 ---